 Purchasing of Consulting Services

 Before engaging an individual to provide services to the University, it is important to identify if the services are to be provided by an employee of the University, or by an external third party, i.e. an independent contractor.
 Engagement processes, tax treatments and payment processes will vary depending on how the service provider is classified.
 If the service should be provided by an employee, contact Human Resources.
 For additional information, please refer to the Consulting Services web page.

-Please consult with Susan Dyson to review.
+Before submitting a Procurement Policy Exemption Justification form, please consult with Susan Dyson to review.

 Purchasing Restricted Substances